infopark/webcrm_sdk/UPGRADE.md

 ### Renamed attributes

 A couple of attributes were renamed in API 2.
-You can access attributes using the Infopark WebCRM Connector and the old attribute name or the Infopark WebCRM SDK and the new attribute name.
+You can access attributes using the Infopark WebCRM Connector and the old attribute name or the JustRelate WebCRM SDK and the new attribute name.

 The following attributes were renamed for all resources.